 - Pat dry the scallops with paper towels to remove excess moisture for a golden sear.

-- If you don't like chewy part (aka the 'foot' or 'abductor muscle') in scallops, remove it by gently pulling it off.
+- If you don't like the chewy part (aka the 'foot' or 'abductor muscle') in scallops, gently pull it off to remove it.

 - To remove the white ends of the asparagus, bend the asparagus near the white part and it'll snap off.

-- Sauté the garlic on low-medium heat to prevent burning the garlic or you'll end up with a bitter sauce.
+- Sauté the garlic on low-medium heat to prevent burning or it will make the sauce taste bitter.

 - Don't move the scallops around as they cook or you won't get a proper sear.